msikma/cmd-tokenize/readme.md

 }
 ```

-Arguments are split by whitespace, with quoted sections remaining preserved and being unescaped.
+If a string is passed as input, it will be split by whitespace (with quoted sections remaining preserved) and unescaped.
 Both Unix and Windows style delimiters (dash and slash) are supported.
+An array can be passed as well, such as `parseCommand(process.argv.slice(1))`.

 Alternatively, there's `splitCommand()` which only splits the input into distinct arguments without doing any further processing; its output is equivalent to the `result.commandSplit` value returned by `parseCommand()`.